 2. Employer Submits Labor Conditions Approval (LCA)

 After being hired by a U.S. company, your employer will start the application by submitting a Labor Conditions Approval to the Department of Labor.
-This can be done over the internet using the iCERT Portal System.
+This can be done over the internet using the FLAG System.
 An LCA will inform the DOL about various elements of the job, such as the location, working conditions, and pay.
 Due to the complexity of this document, you will need to work with your employer to ensure that all information is accurate and meets the requirements of the DOL.

 3. Employer Submits Form I-129